patfiaux/CRSsim/README.md

 analysis.specs$glmm_positiveTraining <- 'exon'
 analysis.specs$glmm_negativeTraining <- 'neg'
 ```
 6. For edgeR, DESeq2, and fold change, select the pools to be compared against one another.
 Pools are referenced by their corresponding column index in the count file.
+For DESeq2 and edgeR, `Group1` refers to the pools where an enrichment of guides is expected.
+In this case we're analyzing a selection screen where guides targeting regulatory elements drop out, so relatively speaking they will be enriched in the `before` pools
 ```r
 analysis.specs$Group1 <- c(1,3)
 analysis.specs$Group2 <- c(2,4)